 Cost Saving Tip: Going paperless is more than a fad, it’s good business sense.

 In the end, you do have to spend money to make money, but when you’re a solopreneur, every penny counts.
-The more cash you can save by eliminating or reducing unnecessary expenses—advertising, office space, equipment, and supplies—the better your chances of surviving any economic storm.
+The more cash you can save by eliminating or reducing unnecessary expenses such as office space, equipment, and supplies the better your chances of surviving any economic storm.

 Accounting: Save by Spending?